Trusted Guide to Travel Nurse Taxes

 Home is where the heart is.
 But not according to the IRS.

-You must establish a tax home in order to qualify for the beneficial tax-free income of travel assignments.
+You must establish a travel nurse tax home in order to qualify for the beneficial tax-free income of travel assignments.
 Any expenses incurred from working away from your tax home have the opportunity to be reimbursed with non-taxable money.
 The caveat here is that you must be able to consider a tax home.
 So what is a tax home?